mlinreallife/blog/content/posts/pomodoro.md

 title: "Stay focus with Pomodoro"
 date: 2020-10-18T17:01:10+02:00
 draft: false
+description: Pomodoro might be an overrated technique.
+And yet, I can't help thinking it might be a good idea to talk about that.
+I would like to share my point of view and the way I work with this method.
+Let's go.
 ---

 Pomodoro might be an overrated technique.
 And yet, I can't help thinking it might be a good idea to talk about that.
 I would like to share my point of view and the way I work with this method.
 Let's go.